70th anniversary of the D-Day landings and the role of the Met Office

 In 1944 critical decisions were made based on weather forecasts compiled using data gathered from air reconnaissance, ship observations (often sent ashore using pigeons), UK observation sites and from the Germans - once the allies broke the Enigma code.
 All observation sites were manned, as opposed to automated as they are today, and charts were hand drawn every few hours.

 The German weather charts were drawn using much fewer observations.
-Met Office Archivist Catherine Ross said: "The Allied charts contain a wealth of observations from across the UK and Europe, by contrast the German charts reveal that they had been unable to crack the Allied codes and as a result there are virtually no observations for the UK and surrounding waters.
+National Meteorological Archive Catherine Ross said: "The Allied charts contain a wealth of observations from across the UK and Europe, by contrast the German charts reveal that they had been unable to crack the Allied codes and as a result there are virtually no observations for the UK and surrounding waters.
 The difference in the information available to both sides gave the allies a crucial advantage on D-Day."

 Group Captain James Stagg, RAF and Chief Meteorological Officer at Supreme Headquarters Allied Expeditionary Force, led a team of meteorologists charged with providing forecasts to the Allied Commanders deciding when to launch the D-Day offensives.
 They considered all the elements that would impact operations and drew up a wish list of ideal conditions for the D-Day landings.